Antimicrobial Susceptibility, Acid-Fast Bacilli, Rapidly Growing

 Method Description Describes how the test is performed and provides a method-specific reference

-The method employed in this assay is broth microtiter dilution commercially available from Trek Diagnostics, Inc. Antimicrobials included in the assay are tested according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.(CLSI.
+The method employed in this assay is broth microtiter dilution using a commercially available plate from Trek Diagnostics, Inc. Antimicrobials included in the assay are tested according to the Clinical and Laboratory Standards Institute (CLSI) guidelines.(CLSI.
 Susceptibility Testing of Mycobacteria, Nocardiae, and Other Actinomycetes; Approved Standard.
-CLSI document M24-A. NCCLS, Wayne, PA, 2003; Woods GL, Warren NG, Inderleid CB: Susceptibility test methods: mycobacteria, nocardia, and other actinomycetes.
+CLSI document M24-A2.
+CLSI, Wayne, PA, 2011; Woods GL, Lin S-Y G, Desmond EP: Susceptibility test methods: Mycobacteria, Nocardia, and Other Actinomycetes.
 In Manual of Clinical Microbiology.
 Vol 1.
-Ninth edition.
-Edited by PR Murray, EJ Baron, JH Jorgensen, et al. Washington, DC, ASM Press, 2007, pp 1223-1247)
+Eleventh edition.
+Edited by JH Jorgensen, MA Pfaller, KC Carroll, et al. Washington, DC, ASM Press, 2015, pp 1356-1378)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.